Card Rummy Introduction

 Each game begins with a toss that decides which player will move first.
 Your strategy will depend on whether you are playing on a 2-players table (1 deck) or a 6-players table (2 decks).
 Irrespective of your strategy, you should prioritize making a pure sequence first.
 The 2-players table rummy game is fast-paced and it is relatively easier to make a strategy in this game, as you can count your opponent’s discarded cards.
 Looking for more on how to play rummy and the rules?
 Keep on reading.

-While playing online rummy game the aim is to form sequences and sets or trails.
+While playing cash rummy online the aim is to form sequences and sets or trails.

-Table: Table is the virtual or physical table where you play the rummy card game.
+Table: Table is the virtual or physical table where you play cash rummy online.
 Each table sits 2 to 6 players as per the rummy rules.
 In TapRummy rummy, a table can seat a maximum of 5 players.

 Deck:A deck contains 52 cards and a printed Joker.
 Each deck includes four sets of 13 cards of 4 different suit rank - Clubs, Hearts, Spades, and Diamonds.
 These cards have all sets of Ace, King, Queen, Jack, and the other cards from 2 to 10.